zigster64/backstage/README.md

 - **Context**: Provides actors with access to the engine and manages parent-child relationships
 - **Registry**: Maps actor IDs and message types to actor instances
 - **Inbox**: Thread-safe message queue with configurable capacity
-- **Envelope**: Message wrapper that includes sender information for reply patterns
+- **Envelope**: Message wrapper that includes sender information and message types for routing
+- **Topic Subscriptions**: Decoupled publish/subscribe messaging system

 ## Installation